Toilet Gurgling or Bubbling? Here’s What to Do

 The Toilet Tank

 The toilet tank holds water used for flushing the toilet.
-Parts inside the tank can mean the toilet tank is not filling, causing a constant gurgling sound as water flows through the toilet and plumbing.
+Parts inside the tank can mean the toilet tank is not filling, causing constant gurgling as water flows through the toilet and plumbing.
 Sediment can collect in the bottom of the tank and prevent the flapper from closing correctly.

 This sediment growth can eventually: